cretz/superpose/README.md

 }
 ```

-Not, in any package underneath `example.com/mymodule` that has a `ReturnString` top-level function, we will change it
+In any package underneath `example.com/mymodule` that has a `ReturnString` top-level function, we will change it to just
-to just return `"foo"`.
-A more advanced example would have done some type checking to confirm the function looked right,
+return `"foo"`.
+A more advanced example would have done some type checking to confirm the function looked right, but
-but this is a simplified example.
+this is a simplified example.

 Note how we built a patch and set `AddLineDirectives: true` and added `/*line :<line>*/` to our patch.
 Superpose works
 on patches instead of AST alterations.
 This is important to retain line information.
 When we may alter line counts but